mbarmstrong/shadow_removal/README.md

     `$ make`

-## Usefull bash profile setup
+## usefull bash profile setup

-Here is Coale's .bashrc file.
-Your equivalent .bashrc is located in your $HOME directory.
-I think everyone will find the iteractive session part usefull.
-To set this up:
+here is Coale's .bashrc file, your equivalent .bashrc is located in your $HOME directory. to set this up:

 1. go to home directory